 In most cases, your beneficiary won’t have to pay income taxes on the death benefit.
 But if you want to cash in your policy, it may be taxable.
 If you have a cash-value policy, withdrawing more than your basis (the money it’s gained) is taxable as ordinary income.
 It’s best to check with your provider before you cash in — some policies state cash withdrawals made in the first 15 years are taxable.

 Do you get a 1099 for life insurance proceeds?

-You won’t receive a 1099 for life insurance proceeds because the IRS doesn’t consider the death benefit to count as income.
+You won’t receive a 1099 for life insurance proceeds because the IRS doesn’t typically consider the death benefit to count as income.

 Are life insurance premiums tax deductible?

 Premiums are not deductible unless they are paid to someone else, for example, as part of an alimony agreement.